mltframework/mlt_web/plugins/FilterThreshold.md

 title: Invert
 description:
-Wether to swap black and white
+Whether to swap black and white
 type: integer
 readonly: no
 required: no